-- If selling an interest, consider whether the contract permits sale to an affiliate without pre-emption.
+- If selling an interest, consider whether the contract permits sale to an affiliate without preemption.
 Consider any definition of the word "affiliate" and whether the contract prevents circumvention of pre-emption rights by sale of a transferee affiliate's shares. - Consider raising the issue of pre-emption early on if acting for a seller.
-If the client's position is that preemption rights do not apply, consider communicating this to the other parties sooner rather than later.
+If the client's position is that pre-emption rights do not apply, consider communicating this to the other parties sooner rather than later.
 This may help the seller to assert an estoppel if pre-emption rights later become an issue between the parties. - Do not assume that pre-emption rights will be strictly construed against the party asserting them. - Be alert to the fact that multiple parties may seek to pre-empt sales.
 Consider carefully whether changes in the assets and interests over time have rendered the pre-emption provision ambiguous. - Check the contractual notice requirements carefully.
-If in doubt about the validity of the initial notice, consider serving a fresh notice to avoid time-limit problems later on. - Be alert to the Master Deed in the context of a UKCS JOA: - in the UK, assignments of interests in oil and gas licences are generally made using the Master Deed.
-Where a pre-emption right exists in a JOA between companies who are also parties to the Master Deed, the pre-emption period is limited to 30 days from the date of service of a notice of the proposed disposal; - in Apache v Marathon [2017] EWHC 2462 (Comm), Sir Jeremy Cooke held (albeit at an interlocutory stage) that there were reasonable prospects of success in the arguments that the Master Deed applied not only to field interest transfers but also to infrastructure interest transfers, and that the Master Deed applied to a sale of an affiliate's shares.
+If in doubt about the validity of the initial notice, consider serving a fresh notice to avoid time-limit problems later on.